molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">C, 3:12:27:</span> He's anti-[CCP](https://en.wikipedia.org/wiki/Chinese_Communist_Party).

-<span class="transcript-speaker">HF:</span> No, he's... he's...
+<span class="transcript-speaker">High Fidelity:</span> No, he's... he's...

 <span class="transcript-speaker">Unidentified:</span> Super anti-CCP

 <span class="transcript-note">[crosstalk]</span>

-<span class="transcript-speaker">HF, 3:12:34:</span> He's an infiltrator.
+<span class="transcript-speaker">High Fidelity, 3:12:34:</span> He's an infiltrator.
 A CCP infiltrator who's here to, while fighting the CCP, also surreptitiously get ahold of all the people who are in the CCP.

 <span class="transcript-speaker">Monster:</span> Got it, control government.
 Okay, good to know.
 It's not exactly the first time that play's been played.
 That's interesting.

-<span class="transcript-speaker">HF, 3:12:55:</span> Yeah, you want to know another thing that got played?
+<span class="transcript-speaker">High Fidelity, 3:12:55:</span> Yeah, you want to know another thing that got played?
 Here's one for you, Rob.
 Have you ever heard of the company called [Palantir](https://en.wikipedia.org/wiki/Palantir_Technologies)?

 <span class="transcript-speaker">Monster:</span> Yeah, yeah.
 They're not a client, as far as I know.
 But I know them.

-<span class="transcript-speaker">HF, 3:13:09:</span> Yeah.
+<span class="transcript-speaker">High Fidelity, 3:13:09:</span> Yeah.
 Did you know that one of the founders like, beat and raped and tortured and completely mindfucked a young girl?

 <span class="transcript-speaker">Rauhauser:</span> Well...